 The “Panic!” button is used in unusual cases where for some reason notes are left sounding, or marks are left showing on the keyboard/staff-lines diagram (despite the best efforts of the software to avoid it).
 It will silence all notes playing (on all channels), and clear-out any errant markings in the musical staff diagram.
 It is activated by pressing the Escape-Key.

 The Bottom MIDI Controls

 The “Sustain” toggle-button is ON (when highlighted), or OFF when not highlighted.
 When it's ON, all notes played keep playing, blending together in a single sound.
 It is like the sustain (hold) pedal on a piano, and is particularly useful on piano or guitar-like instruments.
 It is good for blending together the notes of an arpeggio (the notes of a chord, played separately).

 For instruments whose notes continue to play (rather than fading away quickly), it is seldom useful.
 The button is toggled (ON to OFF, or OFF to ON) each time you hit the space-bar.
-The Panic button will turn-off the sustain toggle-button.
+The Escape-Key (Panic button) will turn-off the sustain toggle-button.

 When playing a MIDI keyboard having a sustain-pedal through the application, you will see this button toggling on and off, reflecting the use of the sustain-pedal.

 The “Bank” drop-box is used to specify which group of instrument-sounds are to be used in this panel.
 The banks available depend on the “Instrument Definitions Used” drop-box in the F1 (Help/Setup) panel.
 It should match what is available on your synthesizer (or soundfont).
 A bank can have up to 128 different instrument sounds in it.
 Changing this drop-box affects the values available in the Instruments drop-box.